Digressive/HyperV-Backup-Utility/README.md

 * It's designed to be run on a Hyper-V host.
 * The Hyper-V host must have the Hyper-V management PowerShell modules installed.
-* A leading feature is that the utility can be used to backup VMs to a device which the Hyper-V host does not have permission to run an regular export.
+* A leading feature is that the utility can be used to backup VMs to a device which the Hyper-V host does not have permission to run a regular export.
 * The utility can be used to backup VMs from Hyper-V hosts in a cluster configuration.
 * The utility requires at least PowerShell 5.0